nicolas-aragon/cryptanalysis-RPS/README.md

 Values that can be modified:

 * m by changing the names of the RBC functions in main.c, rps.h and rps.c
-* The dimensions of the vectors space in the parameters.h file
+* The dimensions of the vector spaces in the parameters.h file
 * The number of iterations in each execution by changing the ITERATIONS constant in main.c

 ### Forgery using random vectors